Unable to delete issue statuses

 - Target version changed from 0.7 to 0.7.1

 This still doesn't work on MySQL.
 I even changed the status on all issues to something other than the one I want to delete, and it still didn't work: "Unable to delete issue status".

-#8 Updated by Colan Schwartz over 9 years ago
+#8 Updated by Colan Schwartz almost 10 years ago

 After further investigation, it seems as though the status initially named "Closed" (the name can be changed) cannot be deleted.
 I swapped names with a created status, and then I could delete it.
 Is it really necessary that this status needs to be special (i.e. cannot be deleted)?

 #10 Updated by Jean-Philippe Lang over 9 years ago

 There is no special behaviour for the "Closed" status.

 Please open a new ticket with the information requested in SubmittingBugs and the exact steps to reproduce if this problem still occurs.